DOCUMENTATION GUIDELINES

 If you have any questions, please contact the intake coordinator at 706-542-8719.

 Documentation can be uploaded along with the AIM Student Application if it is in an electronic format.
-Students can also email their documentation directly to the DRC at drc@uga.edu
+Students can also email their documentation directly to Accessibility and Testing at drc@uga.edu

 Documentation can be also be faxed to 706-542-7719 or hand delivered to our office in Clark Howell Hall.

 If the documentation does not meet the guidelines listed above, students are still encouraged to submit any information they have related to their diagnosis.
-Students can work with the DRC to determine what additional documentation is necessary.
+Students can work with Accessibility and Testing to determine what additional documentation is necessary.
 In some cases, provisional accommodations can be set up while the student is in the process of gathering additional documentation.

-If a student does not have any documentation, they are still encouraged to contact the DRC.
+If a student does not have any documentation, they are still encouraged to contact Accessibility and Testing.
 Our office can provide more information about documentation requirements, as well as provide referrals to resources on and off campus.

-All documentation submitted to the DRC is confidential and is kept separate from the student’s academic record.
+All documentation submitted to Accessibility and Testing is confidential and is kept separate from the student’s academic record.